MiNeves00/Deep-RL-Nano-Project-1/README.md

 ## Introduction

-This repository is a collection of my personal solutions for the course projects
+This repository is a collection of my personal solutions for the projects of the Udacity course - [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)

 ## Projects